 - On the right the properties attached to the selected node-category or edge-type

-The "eye" icon next to node categories, edge types and properties allows to switch them on or off.
+The "eye" icon next to node categories, edge types and properties allows to switch the visibility to View & Search, Only view or No access.
 See the dedicated section for more details.

 The schema may be incomplete.
 Or you may want to add a category, type or property that is not yet in the data.
 You can create them manually through action links available at the bottom the list.